m0bay/rupaya/README.md

 <td colspan=2>Masternodes: 60%</td><td>Stakers: 20%</td><td>Budget: 20%</td></tr>
 </table>

-Governance proposals (Budget) will be usable starting from _superblock_ **43200** in cycles of 30 days.
+Governance proposals (Budget) will be usable starting from _superblock_ **86400** in cycles of 30 days.
 Anyone will be able to create proposals and MasterNode owners will vote them.
+This requires wallet version `4.1.0`

 ### PoS Rewards Breakdown